New Champion Trophy

 Champion Victorian Brewery presented by the Premier of Victoria

-In 2020, the Premier of Victoria will award a new trophy to the Champion Victorian Brewery.
+In 2020, a new trophy will be awarded to the Champion Victorian Brewery.
 To be eligible for a Champion Victorian Brewery Trophy, the brewery must be located in Victoria and must be the licencee brewer and Exhibitor of the awarded beers.
 The award will be judged on the brewery’s top four (4) scoring beers, at least one of which must be a Gold Medal-winning Exhibit.

 New and Revised Classes